 What is the best treatment for CRPS and how can lymphatic drainage help?

-- In most cases, a multidisciplinary approach is required to fill a patient’s needs.
+- Most cases require a multidisciplinary approach to fill a patient’s needs.
 It is normal to employ a combination of various treatments, such as physiotherapy , lymphatic drainage, spinal cord stimulation, and medications to reduce pain.

 - Also, active exercise that emphasises the normal use of the affected limb is essential for permanent relief of this condition.
 Mobility is always better than rest to gradually increase the motion of the affected limb and preserve joint movement, otherwise stiffness may progress.